StanAngeloff/blog.angeloff.name/_posts/2010-08-17-node-paperserve-quick-and-dirty-web-server-from-your-working-directory.md

 ---
 title:  node-paperserve - Quick and dirty web server from your working directory
 date:   2010-08-17 14:57:00
 layout: default
-permalink: /post/966860661/node-paperserve-quick-and-dirty-web-server-from-your/index.html
 ---

 **Install**